BroSpek/cpmanager/README.md

 * The OPNsense Captive Portal module configured for at least one zone.
 * The OPNsense API enabled, with an API Key and Secret generated that have sufficient permissions for captive portal and voucher management.
 Navigate your `OPNsense > System > Access > Users`.
 * Network connectivity from the device running this tool to the OPNsense API endpoint (ensure the `apiBaseUrl` in `app-config.json` is reachable).
-* A modern web browser (e.g., Chrome, Firefox, Safari, Edge) that supports JavaScript, localStorage, and Service Workers for PWA functionality.
+* A modern web browser (e.g., Chrome, Firefox, Safari, Edge) that supports JavaScript, localStorage, Service Workers for PWA functionality, and Push Notifications.

 ## Setup and Usage